wajnie/cpp-csgo-triggerbot/README.md

 # Introduction
 Triggerbot for Counter-Strike Global Offensive.
-Here i am gonna to show you the basics of making a mini-cheat for csgo.
+Here I am going to show you the basics of making a mini-cheat for csgo.
 Just a simple triggerbot.
 Install Visual Studio or some other good editor.
 # WARNING!
 **Do not use it to cheat in csgo!
 It will get you instantly banned!
-This tutorial is for educational purproses**
+This tutorial is for educational purposes***
 # 1. Setup
-To make a triggerbot you have to use [ProcMem](https://www.unknowncheats.me/forum/downloads.php?do=file&id=13249).
+To make a triggerbot first you have to install and use [ProcMem](https://www.unknowncheats.me/forum/downloads.php?do=file&id=13249).

 First, create your `main.cpp` file and add `ProcMem.cpp`, `ProcMem.h` from the downloaded .rar file.
 You do this in Visual Studio by **right clicking source files** -> Add -> Existing item and choosing `ProcMem.cpp`.
 Then you do exactly the same but in Header Files with `ProcMem.h`.
 Next we need to initialize ProcMem in our main file (`main.cpp`) so we can use functions in it.
 Easy, huh?